 What is different is how many miles you might earn.
 Most airlines award between 2 and 5 miles per $1 spent.
 You will need to activate the offer and pay with your linked credit or debit card.
 Some offers may require you to briefly review your dining experience.

 These dining clubs are an easy way to double-dip and earn credit card points as well.
-Many travel credit cards earn at bonus points on dining purchases.
-The Chase Sapphire Reserve earn 3 miles per $1 at restaurants that you can transfer to an airline partner at a 1:1 ratio.
+Many travel credit cards earn bonus points on dining purchases.
+Here are some of the best credit cards for dining and restaurants.

 Buy Flowers and Wine for Your Date